Which entropy for general physical theories?

 We now come to the second property of interest, which is the property of steering.
 Steering as we define it is actually a property of both classical and quantum theory. \begin{property}[Steering] Let $\rho\in\st(\rA)$ and $\{\sigma_{i}\}_{i\in \sX}\subseteq\st(\rA)$ be a refinement of $\rho$.
 Then there exist a system $\rB$, a state $\Psi\in\st(\rA\rB)$, and an observation test $\{b_{i}\}_{i\in \sX}$ such that

-\end{property} Notice that the state $\Psi$ in the steering assumption must be a dilation of $\rho$, as one can easily verify upon summing over $i\in\sX$.
+\end{property} Notice that the state $\Psi$ in the steering assumption must be a dilation of $\rho$ (see definition \ref{def:dilation}), as one can easily verify upon summing over $i\in\sX$, and noticing that the coarse-graining of all the effects in an observation test yields a deterministic effect.
 Moreover, we are not requiring that the same dilation $\Psi$ steers all the possible refinements of $\rho$, differently from what happens in quantum theory.
 We remark indeed that in quantum theory a stronger version of steering holds.
 It states that any ensemble of a given state can be steered by means of a purification of that state.
 In more precise terms, given a state $\rho\in\st(\rA)$ and a purification $\Phi\in\purst(\rA\rB)$ of $\rho$, for any decomposition $\sum_{i\in\sX} p_i\sigma_i$ of $\rho$ there exists an observation test $\{ b_i\}_{i\in\sX}\subseteq\eff(\rB)$ such that